Appdynamics/AutoBuilder/README.md

 **Step-6:** That's it!
 Now, sit back and relax.
 It will take a few minutes before the zip file gets ready at the path mentioned earlier.

-**Path Configuration**: If you wish to create a zip file of the extension at your desired path, then you can use this command and replace the <your-path> with the actual path of your choice: java -Dautobuilder.path="<your-path>" -jar AutoBuilder-<x.y.z>.jar
+**Path Configuration**: If you wish to create a zip file of the extension at your desired path, then you can use this command: java -Dautobuilder.path="<your-path>" -jar AutoBuilder-<x.y.z>.jar

 **Additional Logging**: This will help you diagnose if any issues related to maven/build.
 If you notice any error/s in building the extension or you don't see the zip file in the target directory, then you can enable additional maven related logging by restarting the AutoBuilder with this command: